speechprocessing/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/dms/15_Dms_QueryUsers.md

 - those direct members of `SEEAllowedAuthMobile` AD group who are also direct members of any sub-group in `SEEAllowedAuth` AD group
 - all direct members of those sub-groups in `SEEAllowedAuthMobile` AD group, which has a matching named sub-group in the `SEEAllowedAuth` AD group

-Then all these users are validated if they are members of the Enterprise subsystem and only the valid users are involved in the result.
+Then all these users are validated if they are members of the `SpeechExec Enterprise` subsystem and only the valid users are involved in the result.

 The call returns with the following JSON response: